Rustic Fall Decorating Ideas

 Faux leaf garlands stay vibrant through Autumn and are a great way to welcome the fall.

 Layering multiple garlands in contrasting shapes and colors creates texture and interest.
 They also look just as beautiful wrapped around a doorway or attached across a porch overhang.

 Add a seasonal wreath to the front door to add a pop of color.
 There are many DIY wreath tutorials as well as gorgeous fall wreaths that can be purchased online.

-Additional outdoor fall elements that can be included are hay bales, dried corn stalks, and wheat sheaves.
-Pumpkins and gourds add the final touch.
-String lights or lanterns help light up the longer nights and radiate a warm glow and seasonal mums in architectural planters provide unexpected color.
+String lights or lanterns help light up the longer nights and radiate a warm glow.
+Seasonal mums in architectural planters provide unexpected colors.